timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 ```

 1. Number of yards run in game for passing plays, by player and game
-1. Avg yards run for a player over a game
+1. Average yards run for a player over a game
-1. Average and median yards run per game by type of player (not taking avg of individual)
+1. Average and median yards run per game by type of player (not taking the average of an individual)
 1. Num of snap plays by player where they were on the offense
 1. [Number of plays vs points scored](number-of-players-vs-points-scored)
 1. [Average yards per game for top three players of each position](#average-yards-per-game-for-top-three-players-of-each-position)